safely-project/anchor/docs/src/cli/commands.md

 anchor build
 ```

-Builds programs in the workspace targeting Solana's BPF runtime and emitting IDLs in the `target/idl` directory.
+Builds programs in the workspace targeting Safecoin's BPF runtime and emitting IDLs in the `target/idl` directory.

 ```
 anchor build --verifiable